Adding entries to Pod /etc/hosts with HostAliases

 localhost and its own hostname.

-In addition to the default boilerplate, we can add additional entries to the
+In addition to the default boilerplate, you can add additional entries to the

 kubectl get pod --output=wide